Search NSGC

 No, there is no official cap on the total funding awarded to each SIG.
 However, RQO reviewers consider how many applications are submitted per SIG in an effort to make the funding equitable across SIGs.

-To whom will research grant funds be awarded?
+How will research grant funds be awarded?

 My SIG has a research project that we want to complete but the required budget is >$2,500.
 Can we use this application process?